 Alabama: 1867 Voter Registration.
 Searchable online at the Alabama State archives.
 Some of these include length of time in county.
 Also see Alabama’s 1866 state census.

 South Carolina: 1867-68 Voter Registrations available for some counties, Clarendon County is online (also check South Carolina’s 1869 state census and militia enrollment)

 Georgia: 1867-69 Returns of Qualified Voters and Reconstruction Oath Books.
 Available on Ancestry.

-Mississippi: their records are strangely missing (?).
+Mississippi: their voting records are strangely missing (?).

 Virginia: Search by county in the Library of Virginia’s catalog, and search under the heading “Election records.”
 Some records exist, although many seem to be from the 1880s, 1890s.

-Some of these counties have voter registers through the 1880s and 1890s—be sure to check those as well.
+Some of these counties have voting registers through the 1880s and 1890s—be sure to check those as well.
 In various state archives, voting records are often “hiding” under Secretary of State Records.
 Also, check the online Family History Catalog for your state and county.
 They have a category called “Voting Registers.”

 Please post a comment if you can add to the list above or have a story about how a voting record helped your research.